 - The nonprofit does not distribute any profits to its shareholders, but uses them to pursue their charitable goals.
 Nonprofit corporations are generally exempt from federal income taxes.

-The business lawyers at Kenneth L. Baritz & Associates, P.C., make sure that you have the information you need about your business formation plans.
+The business lawyers at Baritz Law Associates LLC, make sure that you have the information you need about your business formation plans.
 They help you look toward the future and make plans today to help you achieve those future goals.
 Contact us for more information on business entities.